-We are responsible for the manufacture and supply of our future product candidates in the CBD derivatives and $\alpha7nAChR$ programs for commercial use and for use in clinical trials.
+We are responsible for the manufacture and supply of our future product candidates in the CBD derivatives and $\alpha$ 7nAChR programs for commercial use and for use in clinical trials.
 The manufacturing of our future product candidates necessitates compliance with GMPs and other regulatory requirements in international jurisdictions.
 Our ability to successfully manufacture our future product candidates will involve manufacture of finished products and labeling and packaging, which includes product information, tamper proof evidence and anti-counterfeit features, under tightly controlled processes and procedures.
 In addition, we will have to ensure chemical consistency among our batches, including clinical trial batches and, if approved, marketing batches.
 Demonstrating such consistency may require typical manufacturing controls as well as clinical data.
 We will also have to ensure that our batches conform to complex release specifications.
-If we are unable to manufacture our future product candidates in accordance with regulatory specifications, or if there are disruptions in our manufacturing process due to damage, loss or otherwise, or failure to pass regulatory inspections of our manufacturing facilities, we may not be able to meet demand or supply sufficient product for use in clinical trials, and this may also harm our ability to commercialize our future product candidates on a timely or cost-competitive basis, if at all.
+If we are unable to manufacture our future product candidates in our manufacturing facilities, we may not be able to meet demand or supply sufficient product for use in clinical trials, and this may also harm our ability to commercialize our future product candidates on a timely or cost-competitive basis, if at all.